vivienbo/openhab-addons/bundles/org.openhab.binding.tradfri/README.md

 # TRÅDFRI Binding

 This binding integrates the IKEA TRÅDFRI gateway and devices connected to it (such as dimmable LED bulbs).
+This binding only supports IKEA TRÅDFRI gateway v1.

 ## Supported Things